-I photographed this Black-tailed Prairie Dog with mud on its nose while at the Wichita Mountains Wildlife Refuge in Oklahoma.
-There is a Black-tailed Prairie Dog Town (Black-tailed prairie dogs live in colonies) on this Refuge and you can always count on seeing several.
-This Refuge did a controlled burn in the main Prairie Dog Town but the Prairie Dogs were still out and about working on their burrows.
+I took a photograph of a Black-tailed Prairie Dog with mud on its nose while I was at the Wichita Mountains Wildlife Refuge in Oklahoma.
+There is a Black-tailed Prairie Dog Town (where they live in colonies) on this Refuge, and you can always count on seeing several.
+Although the Refuge conducted a controlled burn in the main Prairie Dog Town, the Prairie Dogs were still out and about, working on their burrows.

 The main Black-tailed Prairie Dog Town has a parking area with a wooden rail fence in front.
 I had a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
 I braced my camera and lens on the fence to keep it steady.